nsidc/nsidc_open_science/README.md

 NSIDC Open Science is a collection resources to help NSIDC transition to Open Science practices.

+The main [What is Open Science](what_is_open_science.md) page provides an intro to Open Science and links to other pages.

 ## Level of Support

 * This repository is a living document but is not actively supported by NSIDC but we welcome issue submissions and